 New ingredients are the best Jerry…the best!
 Platforms for new textures and flavors beget new textures and flavors.
 As soon as I pull in a new ingredient, old standbys become fresh fodder for new avenues.
 Stumbled upon these barrel cactus fruits and whipped them into a “Desert Salad” that was high on interest and flavor.
 Along with the cactus, which I boiled in lightly salted water until tender then nipped the tops.
 I tossed in 4 different types of date, pickled radish and boiled peanuts; dressed with lime/peanut water vinaigrette.

-Along with the cactus and dates, I obviously hooked up on my first green peanuts, which has been on my mind.
+Along with the cactus and dates, I lucked out on my first green peanuts, which has been on my mind.
 Boiled peanuts can easily become a new obsession, after all, I love beans and I love peanuts and I love simple.
 I boiled them with water, salt, sugar, toasted/charred dried red chile, vinegar, garlic and onion.
 So good and addictive.
 Unfortunately I didn’t make anymore at home as I underestimated green peanuts perishability.
 I also wanted to touch on a trip I took to the Colorado river recently.
-On our way there we passed some gigantic date farms which plugged dates into my brain for a week before I came upon my salad dates; hense the “Desert Salad” theme.
+On our way there we passed some gigantic date farms which plugged dates into my brain for a week before I came upon my salad dates; hence the “Desert Salad” theme.
 The river also supplied some tasty treats.
 The kids fished and pulled in some little Blue Gills.
-The next day we sauted up the little fillets and they where shockingly delicious…like whoa!
+The next day we sauteed up the little fillets and they where shockingly delicious…like whoa!